 Shortly after releasing her first book, Vironika began to write her second, which she intended to be a traditional self-help book about loving self-talk.
 But throughout the next few years, she began to see her work in a harsh, new light.
 She realized how often self-help perpetuated people’s suffering by selling them on quick fixes and “magical” solutions.
 She became aware of how many people were losing self-respect while trying to follow expert advice on how to build self-respect.

 In these painful realizations, Vironika saw an opportunity for activism.
 She decided that her next book would not be a 10-step manual about self-talk.
 Instead, it would be a book that challenged the current practices in self-help and encouraged the people who were victims of those practices to trust themselves, build self-awareness, and discover their own answers (instead of always seeking expert advice).
-The Art of Talking to Yourself launched on June 17, 2017.
+The Art of Talking to Yourself launched in June of 2017.
 Shortly after its release, Vironika announced that it would be her last self-help book.